 25. Pray together.
 Pray for your marriage.
 Pray for one another.
 Pray for you children.
 Also, be sure to thank God every day for the blessing of your husband.

-BONUS TIP: Say “I love you” often.
+*BONUS TIP: Say “Thank you” and “I love you” often.
 These are the best words to hear from the one with whom you’ve committed to spend the rest of your life.
-Make a point to say this at least once a day.
+Make a point to say them at least once a day.

 While this is not an exhaustive list of the ways to re-connect with your spouse, I hope it will help you to get creative and motivate you to take initiative in building your marriage relationship.
-Don’t wait for the perfect time, connect with your husband today!
+Don’t wait for the perfect time to start, connect with your husband today!

 What do you do to stay connected with your husband?